SharathcAcharya/QRGenPro/ENHANCEMENT_SUMMARY.md

 ## 🎉 Summary

-QRGenPro has been transformed from a basic QR code generator into a professional-grade Progressive Web Application with:
+QRloop has been transformed from a basic QR code generator into a professional-grade Progressive Web Application with:

 - **Modern Architecture**: React 19 + Vite + Tailwind CSS 3.4
 - **PWA Capabilities**: Installable, offline-ready application